fonnesbeck/Bios6301/slides/lecture3_data_structures.md

     foo  v1
      13  88

-Labels are not actually part of the value
+Labels are not actually part of the value;
 `names(x)` is just another vector (of characters):

     > names(y) <- names(x)